Elena' s AI Blog

 • Keep a record of the sources you use, including the author, title, publication date, and page numbers.
 This will make it easier to create accurate citations and references later.

 I have used Zotero for managing my citations.
-Zotero is a free and open-source citation management tool that allows users to easily collect, organize, and cite sources from the web, library databases, and other sources and integrates with popular word processing software.
+Zotero is a free and open-source citation management tool that allows users to easily collect, organise, and cite sources from the web, library databases, and other sources and integrates with popular word processing software.

 Another tool, EndNote, is a comprehensive citation management tool that offers advanced features such as automatic citation formatting, sharing of references, and access to thousands of citation styles.
 It is available as both a desktop and web-based application.